 At Star Wars Celebration in April, Weathers’ role was confirmed as Greef Marga, the nefarious leader of a bounty hunters guild.

 Series showrunner Jon Favreau shared an image on March 21 via Instagram of Waititi recording lines as a droid that looks like IG-88, the bounty hunter droid who appeared in The Empire Strikes Back with Boba Fett.
-Waititi will voice a different bounty hunter droid: IG-11.
+Waititi would voice a different bounty hunter droid: IG-11.
 Both within the show and in real life, the droid often gets mistaken for IG-88.

 Herzog teased to IndieWire in March 2019 that his “small part” was as a “real villain.”